D-J-Harris/AdventOfCode2020/README.md

 # AdventOfCode2020
-Solutions for the Advent of Code 2019 edition
+Solutions for the Advent of Code 2020 edition (https://adventofcode.com/2020).
+Solutions are my own.